Humanitarian Protection

 What is this right?

-The United States provides several forms of humanitarian immigration relief for people fleeing danger, persecution, or extreme hardship.
+The United States offers several forms of humanitarian immigration relief for people fleeing danger, persecution, or extreme hardship.
 The main categories are asylum (for people already in the U.S. or at the border), refugee status (for people applying from abroad), Temporary Protected Status (TPS) for nationals of designated countries experiencing armed conflict or natural disasters, and special visas for crime victims (U-visa) and trafficking victims (T-visa).
+The Trafficking Victims Protection Act of 2000 created the T-visa specifically because the older system had no good way to protect cooperating victims.

-The Deferred Action for Childhood Arrivals (DACA) program provides temporary work authorization and deportation protection to people who were brought to the U.S. as children.
-While not a pathway to permanent residency on its own, DACA recipients can work legally and may qualify for other immigration benefits in some circumstances.
+DACA — Deferred Action for Childhood Arrivals — provides temporary work authorization and deportation protection to people who were brought to the U.S. as children.
+It's not a pathway to permanent residency on its own, but DACA recipients can work legally and sometimes qualify for other immigration benefits depending on circumstances.
+The program has been in court continuously since President Obama created it by executive action in 2012.

 When does it apply?